 The Financial Assurance Plan (FAP) is presented in a draft status until such time is approved by the Prince George's County Council, in accordance with the Maryland Department of the Environment (MDE), and as required by SB 863, passed by the Maryland State Legislature in 2015.
-An FAP shall be delivered to MDE on January 1, 2019, and every two years thereafter.
+The FAPs are required to be submitted to MDE every two years.
+This FAP shall be delivered to MDE on or before January 1, 2021.

-This report constitutes Prince George's County's financial assurance plan identifying:
+This FAP plan constitutes Prince George's County's financial assurance identifying:

-- 1. Actions that will be required of the County to meet the requirements of its National Pollutant Discharge Elimination System (NPDES) Phase I Municipal Separate Storm Sewer System Permit (MS4); - 2.
-Projected annual FY 2019, FY 2020 and 5-year costs for the County to meet the impervious surface restoration plan requirements of Its NPDES Phase I MS4 permit; - 3.
+- 1. Actions that will be required by the County to meet the requirements of its National Pollutant Discharge Elimination System (NPDES) Phase I Municipal Separate Storm Sewer System Permit (MS4); - 2.
+Projected annual FY 2021, FY 2022 and 5-year costs for the County to meet the impervious surface restoration plan requirements of its NPDES Phase I MS4 permit; - 3.
 Projected annual and 5-year revenues or other funds that will be used to meet the impervious surface restoration plan requirements of its NPDES Phase I MS4 permit; - 4.
-Any sources of funds that will be utilized by the County to meet the requirements of Its NPDES Phase I MS4 permit; and - Specific actions and expenditures that the County Implemented in the previous fiscal year (FY 2015 FY 2018) to meet Its impervious surface restoration plan requirements under its NPDES Phase I MS4 permit.
+Any sources of funds that will be utilized by the County to meet the requirements of its NPDES Phase I MS4 permit; and - 5.
+Specific actions and expenditures that the County implemented in the previous fiscal year (FY 2019 and FY 2020) to meet Its impervious surface restoration plan requirements under its NPDES Phase I MS4 permit.

-These documents will be introduced to the Prince George's County Council in April 2019, subject to a public hearing shortly after approval in the second quarter of 2019.
+These documents will be introduced to the Prince George's County Council in November 2020.